 Born and raised in the inner-city housing projects of southwest Atlanta, Georgia, Darrell B. Harrison currently resides in Covington, Georgia (about 45 miles east of Atlanta).
 He attends Rockdale Community Church, a Reformed Baptist congregation located in Conyers, Georgia (just outside of Covington).

 - a veteran of the United States Army where he served six years as a member of the United States Army Intelligence Security Command (USAINSCOM) at Fort McClellan, Alabama

 - a Fellow of the Black Theology and Leadership Institute of Princeton Theological Seminary in Princeton, New Jersey

-- a graduate of the Theology and Ministry program at Princeton Theological Seminary
+- an alum of the Theology and Ministry graduate program at Princeton Theological Seminary

 - an alum of Liberty University where he maintained a 4.0 GPA in Psychology with a specialization in Christian Counseling